Alon-V/Bot-Chat/Guides/Full_Code_Desription.md

 This is intentional for the scope of the project and simplifies UI synchronization.

+### *Single Launcher Instance Policy*

+The system enforces a single Launcher instance by design.

+- If a Launcher window is already open, additional launch attempts from chat windows are blocked.
+- Instead of opening a duplicate, the existing Launcher window is focused.

+This behavior is implemented using browser-side coordination (`BroadcastChannel` combined with a `localStorage` heartbeat mechanism) to prevent multiple control panels from running simultaneously.

+This design choice avoids race conditions, conflicting server controls, and inconsistent system state.

 ### *“SECURITY STATUS: ENCRYPTED”*

 This label is UI-only and does not imply actual encryption on the TCP layer.